hujhax/austin-improv-wiki/Troupes/Unfurled.md

 **Unfurled** was the fourth [[ColdTowne Student Troupe]].

 ## History
-The troupe was named after [[Brent Furl]], who was cast in the troupe but immediately moved away.
+The troupe was named after Brent Furl, who was cast in the troupe but immediately moved away.

 ## More Information
 * [The troupe's facebook page.](http://www.facebook.com/unfurled)